Nomad-lab-sketch/iron-soft-kit/README.md

 ---

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+And of course Dillinger itself is open source with a [public repository][https://github.com/nomad-lab-sketch/iron-soft-kit] on GitHub.

 ## Installation